Git FAQ

 $ git rebase --interactive

-The "interactive rebase" command, however, is quite an advanced tool: very powerful and a tiny bit dangerous.
-You should definitely understand what you're doing before applying it!
-See here if you really need to use it.
+The "interactive rebase" editor, however, is quite an advanced tool that unlocks multiple operations: it's very powerful and a tiny bit dangerous.
+You should definitely understand what you're doing before using this command!

 If you want easy access to advanced Git tools like "interactive rebase", the Tower Git client can be helpful.
 For example, you can simply right-click the commit you want to change and select "Edit Commit Message".
 In the background, an Interactive Rebase session is performed to make this possible: